 At the time, divorce settlements meant mom got the kids and dad had to live with seeing them every other weekend.
 That wasn’t enough for Michelle’s father, so he challenged it.
 Unfortunately, because of the way the divorce process generally works, this meant that Michelle was dragged to court every other year.

-The post traumatic stress from experiencing such a bitter divorce, stayed with her and wound up influencing her career choice.
+The stress from experiencing such a bitter divorce stayed with her and wound up influencing her career choice.
 Michelle attended Gonzaga University of Law in order to pursue family law so she could help make sure other children didn’t have to go through a similar traumatic experience.

 “Law schools train lawyers to be advocates.
 Lawyers sit with their clients and are taught to think about the process from that one client’s perspective,” Michelle said.
 “They fail to recognize there’s a whole family involved or how divorce sets the stage for co-parenting.
 That’s a rough way to begin a change especially when this is your family.”

 Michelle couldn’t bring herself to practice family law in that way, so she joined a corporate securities firm instead.
 After years at that firm and on the eve of a coveted partner promotion, Michelle realized that she had drifted even further away from the reason she went to law school in the first place.

 So she quit and decided to start her own family law practice that would change the divorce process in the way that she had always understood was needed.